StefFrustagli/board_gamers_vault/README.md

 ### Frameworks and Libraries

 - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework used for styling and to build responsive web pages;
-- [Cloudinary:](https://cloudinary.com/) Used to store all blog images and uploaded images;
 - [Django:](https://www.djangoproject.com/) Main Python framework used in the development;
 - [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/index.html) Used for authentication and account registration;
 - [Django Crispy Forms:](https://django-crispy-forms.readthedocs.io/en/latest/) Used to simplify the rendering of Django forms.